 Unfortunately, most people will not leave reviews for products unless they have a problem.

-There are strategies you can use to generate more reviews.
+There are strategies you can use to generate more reviews to help you rank better in Amazon’s algorithm.
 Email campaigns, for example, can engage with customers, asking them about their experience and prompting them to leave a review after the purchase.

 If you receive a negative review, you should also address it as soon as possible.
 If a customer is given an appropriate response, in a short period of time, there’s a greater chance that he or she will remove or amend their negative review.

-The functioning of Amazon’s A9 SEO algorithm is a massive topic with enough information to fill a book.
+How Amazon’s A9 SEO algorithm works is a massive topic with enough information to fill a book.

-However, the information contained in this post will give you a good start on developing and optimizing your content while improving your sales.
+However, the information about the Amazon algorithm contained in this post will give you a good start on developing and optimizing your content while improving your sales.
 Begin by understanding your competition and your customers.
 Know the terms people are using when they search for products and from there, you can automatically make your listing more attractive and appealing.
-These steps will go a long way to showing Amazon that your product is the one most likely to generate sales and produce happy customers!
+These steps will go a long way to showing Amazon’s algorithm that your product is the one most likely to generate sales and produce happy customers!